rgglez/svelte-i18n-gettext/README.md

 * Why gettext?
   * First and most relevant reason: it uses the full strings in the original language as key, so I don't have to be searching for weird keys such as "page.title.hello" or "item.specification".
 If one translation doesn't exist, the original key string is used.
   * It's a GNU standard, tried and trusted.
 * Remember that gettext assumes that the language of the program is English by convention.
+But you can use any languaje.
-* Any improvement or fix is welcomed.
+* Improvements and fixes are welcome.

  ## License

- Copyright (c) 2023 Rodolfo González González.
+ Copyright (c) 2023-2025 Rodolfo González González.

  BSD-3-Clause.
 Read the [LICENSE](https://raw.githubusercontent.com/rgglez/svelte-i18n-gettext/main/LICENSE) file.